tradeparadex/paradex-docs/fern/pages/trading/placing-orders/README.md

 #### **Price Tick Size**

-* This is the smallest increment by which the price of an instrument can change.&#x20;
+* This is the smallest increment by which the price of an instrument can change.

 #### **Order Size Increment**

-* This refers to the minimum step by which the quantity of an order can increase or decrease.&#x20;
+* This refers to the minimum step by which the quantity of an order can increase or decrease.
 * Order Size Increment is specified in the instrument's Base Currency.

 #### **Minimum Order Value**

 * This is the smallest order USD value allowed to be placed on the order book.
-This helps to increase our average trade value to ensure gas fee efficiency when processing trades.&#x20;
+This helps to increase our average trade value to ensure gas fee efficiency when processing trades.
 * The value of an order is calculated by multiplying the order size by the mark price.
 * Order Size Increment is specified in USD.
 * **Exception:** A user may place a [Reduce-only Order](order-instructions.md#reduce-only) that is below the Minimum Order Value if its matches the size of an offsetting position.

 #### **Maximum Order Size**

-* The largest number of contracts that one can buy or sell in a single order.&#x20;
+* The largest number of contracts that one can buy or sell in a single order.

 #### **Maximum Number of Open Orders**